This is How to Plan the Best 2 Days in Paris Itinerary

 Louvre Museum

 The world’s largest and most-visited art museum, the Louvre is best known as the home of the “Mona Lisa” by Leonardo da Vinci.
-Most tourists come here with a goal to take a glimpse at (or a selfie with) the famous painting, so expect big crowds around the work.
+Most tourists come here with a goal to take a glimpse at (or a selfie with) the famous painting, so expect massive crowds around the piece.

 For a two days in Paris itinerary, you’ll have to keep your museum sessions brief, so glance at a map of the Louvre ahead of time to plan out what you want to see.
 There are artworks here from huge names like Rembrandt and Michaelangelo as well as a collection in the thousands of antiquities from Egypt, Greece, Mesopotamia and beyond.